-Created in 2008, the MIT Center for Computational Engineering (CCE) is an educational and research-focused center in the MIT School of Engineering and will become a part of the MIT Schwarzman College of Computing.
-CCE faculty and students focus on the development and application of new computational methods to solving important real-world problems in engineering and science.
+Created in 2008, the MIT Center for Computational Science & Engineering (CCSE) is an educational and research-focused center in the MIT School of Engineering and will become a part of the MIT Schwarzman College of Computing.
+CCSE faculty and students focus on the development and application of new computational methods to solving important real-world problems in engineering and science.

-The Center has launched a program for companies with interests in building a working relationship with our research community through membership in the cce.connect program.
-Benefits of membership in the program include facilitated introductions to CCE researchers, opportunities to network with graduate students for internships and recruitment, access to student-run organizations and events, introductions to companies launched by CCE community researchers and exclusive invitations to annual symposia, technical workshops and campus events.
+The Center has launched a program for companies with interests in building a working relationship with our research community through membership in the ccse.connect program.
+Benefits of membership in the program include facilitated introductions to CCSE researchers, opportunities to network with graduate students for internships and recruitment, access to student-run organizations and events, introductions to companies launched by CCSE community researchers and exclusive invitations to annual symposia, technical workshops and campus events.

-For more information on how to join cce.connect and any of our other programs, please contact Steve Lewis, Assistant Director of Alliances at email@example.com or (617) 253-0316.
+For more information on how to join ccse.connect and any of our other programs, please contact Steve Lewis, Assistant Director of Alliances at email@example.com or (617) 253-0316.